hubertrybka/admet-xspec/README.md

 ## configs/predictors/svm.gin

-The configuration fil `svm.gin` e of a predictor (SvmClassifier) is presented below.
+An example configuration file `svm.gin` of a predictor class (SvmClassifier) is presented below.
 It can be found in `configs/classifiers` directory.
-All the options relevent to SvmClassifier class are configurable here.
+All the options relevent to SvmClassifier class can be configured here..

-The structure of the config file allows us to start by listing all the metrics we would like to include in the final evalluaton of our trained predicitive model.
-The config files themselves are well-documented and hopefully require little-to-no addtional explainations.
+The structure of this config file prompts us to start by listing all the metrics we would like to include in the final evaluation of our trained model.
+Apart from that, passing the name of some single metric to `ScikitPredictorBase.primary_metric`, for ex. `roc_auc_score`, ensures that the result of any hyperparameter tuning experiment will only return the model which performed best according to our chosen`roc_auc_score` criterion.

 ```
     predictor/gin.singleton.constructor = @SvmClassifier